On this page

 Invite all patients with an unclear diagnosis for a review.

 Use the data collection table to stratify the risk and prioritise those presenting with one or more exacerbations in the last year.
+The table has drop-down pick lists in the cells to make data collection easier.
 Give patients a timeframe to respond (e.g. 6 weeks).
 Check for non-responders following this time period and repeat contact.
-Consider alternative method (such as letter or phone call).
+Consider an alternative method (such as letter or phone call).

 -